What are Adverbs of Manner?

 Adverbs of Manner

-These adverbs can modify verbs, adjectives, other adverbs, or clauses of a sentence.
+These adverbs can modify verbs, adjectives, other adverbs, or even entire clauses.

 "Lindy dances gracefully."

-The word “gracefully” is an adverb, particularly an adverb of manner.
-It is used to tell how Lindy dances.
-When asked, how does Lindy dance?
-GRACEFULLY!
+The word “gracefully” is an adverb of manner.
+It tells us how Lindy dances.
+When asked, How does Lindy dance?
+The answer is: gracefully!

 "Don slowly sips his tea."

-The word “slowly” is an adverb of manner.
-It is used in this sentence to tell how Don sips his tea-- that is "slowly".
+The word “slowly” is an adverb of manner describing how Don sips his tea — that is, slowly.

-Adverbs of Manner are mostly formed by just adding “-ly” at the end of an adjective.
+Most adverbs of manner are formed by adding “-ly” to the end of an adjective.

 "Aliyah is a quick learner."

-If the adjective “quick” is turned into an adverb, it will be “quickly”.
-An “-ly” is added.
+If we turn the adjective “quick” into an adverb, we add “-ly”, making it “quickly”.

 Comments